 If convincing evidence of God violates my free will, how can convincing evidence of other things, like fire, women, and French toast, leave my free will intact?
 Plenty of Christians insist that the Holy Spirit enters their hearts and provides compelling evidence.
 Has the free will of these Christians been rescinded?[xi]+

-Craig’s premise that God withholds compelling evidence of his existence makes no sense philosophically.
-Moreover, it defies both the Old Testament and the New Testament, for the Bible tells me so.
+Moreover, the suggestion that God withholds evidence that he exists is contradicted by both the Old Testament and the New Testament.
 Jehovah spoke directly to Adam and Eve and walked around in the Garden of Eden.
 He appeared to Cain and Abel, Enoch, Noah and his family, Abraham, Isaac, Sarah, Hagar, Ishmael, Rebekah, Jacob, Moses, Joseph, Aaron, Joshua, Balaam, Gideon, Samuel, David, Solomon, Elijah, Daniel, and dozens of other individuals named in the Old Testament.
-In the New Testament, he appeared to Paul on the road to Damascus.
+In the New Testament, he revealed himself to Joseph.
+He appeared to Paul on the road to Damascus.
 Strolling around as Jesus, he worked all kinds of miracles in front of tens of thousands of people.
 Post-resurrection, he dined with the apostles and exposed his identity to upwards of five hundred people.
 Note also that God (as Jehovah and as Jesus) revealed himself to the rebellious angel Satan, yet Satan still apparently had the free choice to not worship God.
 It is unbiblical to hold that God cannot reveal his existence without quashing our free will.

 Tellingly, Craig’s argument that a lack of evidence counts as evidence is applied only to the modern era, where we confront a conspicuous lack of evidence.
 This argument, like Pascal’s wager, embraces the premise that we lack sufficient evidence for God.
 Unfortunately, that premise is the only thing these arguments get right.